Álarcos énekes

 Álarcos énekes is a Hungarian reality singing competition television series based on the Masked Singer franchise that originated from the South Korean version of the show King of Mask Singer.
-It premiered on RTL Klub on 9 February 2020.
+It premiered on RTL (formerly RTL Klub) on 9 February 2020.

 Cast

 Panelists and host

-The panelists are singers Laci Gáspár and Adél Csobot; Balázs Sebestyén, taking on such a role for the first time; and Peter Dancsó, the most-subscribed YouTuber in Hungary, in his first television appearance.
+The panelists are singers Laci Gáspár and Adél Csobot; Balázs Sebestyén, taking on such a role for the first time; and Peter Dancsó, the second most-subscribed YouTuber in Hungary after PamKutya, in his first television appearance.
 Bence Istenes is the host.

 On 4 September, it was announced that one of the judges, Laci Gáspár had a positive coronavirus test, so he would appear only in the first two episodes of the season, being replaced by guest detectives in later episodes.

 As of Season 3, the lineup of panelists changed to rapper Fluor Tomi, actor Ervin Nagy, singer Szandi, and presenter Zsófi Szabó.

 Series overview

 Season 1

 Season 1 aired on 9 February 2020 and ended on 12 April 2020.